gajus/palantir/README.md

 ```

 Note that the test suite factory may return a promise.
-Refer to [dynamically generating a test suite](dynamically-generating-a-test-suite) for a use case example.
+Refer to [asynchronously creating a test suite](#asynchronously-creating-a-test-suite) for a use case example.

 <a name="palantir-specification-monitor-configuration"></a>
 ### Monitor configuration

-Palantir monitor program accepts `configuration` configuration (a path to a script).
+Palantir `monitor` program accepts `configuration` configuration (a path to a script).

 ```js
 /**